Treatment Evidence & Planning

 CBT-E, CBT-GSH

-CBT-E is the first line of psychological treatment, with evidence to support delivery in an individual or group format.
+Enhanced Cognitive Behaviour Therapy (CBT-E) is the first line of psychological treatment, with evidence to support delivery in an individual or group format.
+Cognitive Behaviour Guided Self-Help (CBT-GSH) can be an effective intervention in mild to moderate presentations.

 Read more